openstack-infra/system-config/doc/source/sysadmin.rst

 Many changes to the Puppet configuration can safely be made while only performing syntax checks.
 Some more complicated changes merit local testing and an interactive development cycle.
-The config repo is structured to facilitate local testing before proposing a change for review.
+The system-config repo is structured to facilitate local testing before proposing a change for review.
 This is accomplished by separating the puppet configuration into several layers with increasing specificity about site configuration higher in the stack.

 The `modules/` directory holds puppet modules that abstractly describe the configuration of a service.
-Ideally, these should have no OpenStack-specific information in them, and eventually they should all become modules that are directly consumed from PuppetForge, only existing in the config repo during an initial incubation period.
+Ideally, these should have no OpenStack-specific information in them, and eventually they should all become modules that are directly consumed from PuppetForge, only existing in the system-config repo during an initial incubation period.
 This is not yet the case, so you may find OpenStack-specific configuration in these modules, though we are working to reduce it.

 The `modules/openstack_project/manifests/` directory holds configuration for each of the servers that the OpenStack project runs.